jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

         def test_catching_zero_division_error_in_tests(self):
             1 / 0

-  the terminal_ is your friend and shows ZeroDivisionError_
+  the terminal_ is your friend, and shows ZeroDivisionError_

   .. code-block:: python